guzart/fain/README.md

 [CSS modules](https://github.com/css-modules/css-modules).

-Take a look at the **[Component Reference](https://guzart.github.io/fain/)** for an overview of the available components with the props and their current status.
+Take a look at the **[Component Reference](https://guzart.github.io/fain/)** for an overview of the available components with their `props` and current status.

 ## Install

 To use these components you need an assets build process (Webpack, Browserify, etc) with Sass and CSS Modules support.

+1. Install package:
-1. `npm install fain --save`
+  `npm install fain --save`
+2. Install peer dependencies:
+  `npm install foundation-sites react --save`
 2. Setup [CSS modules](https://github.com/css-modules/css-modules#implementations) in your
-   assets build system.
+   assets build process configuration.
    * Enable the `camelCase` option
    * Add the `node_modules` dir to your `sass.includePaths`